Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Application to Shared Transportation Systems

-{\bf Summary of findings.} We make a natural modification of the MBP policy (with congestion function \eqref{eq:inv_sqrt_mirror_map}) to account for finite travel times; specifically, we employ a \emph{supply-aware MBP} policy which estimates and uses a shadow price of keeping a vehicle (supply unit) occupied for one unit of time.
-This policy is described below in Section~\ref{subsubsec:supply-aware-MBP}.
-We find that in both the excess supply and the scarce supply cases, the MBP policy, which is given no information about the demand arrival rates, significantly outperforms the static (fluid-based) policy, even when the latter is provided with prior knowledge of exact demand arrival rates.
-The MBP policy also vastly outperforms the greedy non-idling policy, which demonstrates the practical importance and value of proactively dropping demand.
+{\bf Summary of findings.} We make a natural modification of the MBP policy (with congestion function \eqref{eq:inv_sqrt_mirror_map}) to account for finite travel times; specifically, we employ a \emph{supply-aware MBP} policy which estimates and uses a shadow price of keeping a vehicle (supply unit) occupied for one unit of time.\footnote{To make the comparison fair, we modify the UDOA and DMW policies using the same heuristic approach, as the original UDOA and DMW policies do not take into account the travel delays.} This policy is described at the end of this section.